ctkelley/MultiPrecisionArrays.jl/README.md

 - (KEL23a) C. T. Kelley, [__Newton's method in three precisions__](https://arxiv.org/abs/2307.16051) To appear in Pacific Journal of Optimization.
   - This paper has a [repo](https://github.com/ctkelley/N3Presults) for reproducing the results with an early version of this package.

-I just submitted a paper about interprecison transfers.
+I just submitted a paper about interprecison transfers and used MulitPrecisionArrays.jl for the computations.

-- (Kel24a) C. T. Kelley, [__Interprecision transfers in iterative refinement__](https://github.com/ctkelley/MultiPrecisionArrays.jl/blob/main/Publications_and_Presentations/IR_Note.pdf)
+- (Kel24a) C. T. Kelley, [__Interprecision transfers in iterative refinement__](https://arxiv.org/pdf/2407.00827)

 ## __Interprecision transfers__: